cucumber/cucumber-jvm/README.md

 TODO:

 * Sign jars
-* Generate i18n for scala
 * Upload jars
 * Tag git
 * Fix stepdefs.json (it's empty)
-* Run the cucumber-tck tests (still use ivy, to test it works with maven)
+* Run the cucumber-tck tests (still use maven, to test it works with maven)
 * Doc how to set up IDEA

 ### Continuous Integration